How To Start a Profitable Travel Blog: A Step by Step Guide

 Some blogging gurus will tell you to make sure your brand is visible on all social media.
 Set up Twitter, Pinterest, Instagram, Facebook, Bloglovin’, and Stumbleupon, for your business.
 Yes, you should aim to do that within the first year, but focus on just one platform in the beginning.
 The most important social media for a new blogger is Pinterest!
 I learned this after spending months participating in Facebook threads and chasing Instagram followers.
 Doing that had almost no impact on my traffic, the lifeblood of any blog.

 Pinterest is a visual search engine with a social component.
+I wrote a complete guide to Pinterest for travel bloggers.
 In a nutshell, you create graphics, called pins, for your blog posts and upload them to your Pinterest account.
 Then you share that pin to boards about the same topic so that users can click on it and go to your website.
 Pinterest uses an algorithm to decide the relevance of your pins how relevant your pins are depending on their subject and the number of clicks they get.
 Based on that, Pinterest shows your pin to a certain segment of it’s 200 million users who are searching for the information your blog posts provide.